o3de/sig-network/governance/SIG Network Charter.md

 ## Individual Contributors

-Additional information not found in the <sig-governance> related to contributors.
+_Additional information not found in the [reviewer governence](https://github.com/o3de/community/blob/main/community-membership.md) related to contributors._

+* SIG/network reviewers are responsible for additional code owned by SIG which includes the MultiplayerSample project, NetSoakTest and Multiplayer Template.

 ## Maintainers

-Additional information not found in the <sig-governance> related to maintainers.
+_Any additional information not found in [maintainer governence](https://github.com/o3de/community/blob/main/community-membership.md) related to maintainers._

+* SIG/Network maintainers are responsible for additional code owned by SIG which includes the MultiplayerSample project, NetSoakTest and Multiplayer Template.

 ## Additional responsibilities of Chairs